 When it comes to mouse control – prevention is better than a cure!

-If you have left it too late, you should follow a complete guide to get rid of mice.
+If you have left it too late, you should follow a complete guide to getting rid of mice.

 Don’t forget that mice can carry some diseases that they can transmit to humans!